C1nderC0ated/AudioMixerFix/VOLUME-BOOSTER.md

 - **Protected (DRM) audio paths** may deliver silence to the capture API; if an app produces silence when boosted, that is why.
 - **Anti-cheat safe by construction**: nothing is injected into any process - the audio is read through a public OS API, same as OBS.
 Games cannot tell the difference.
 - **Unsigned exe**: SmartScreen or an antivirus may warn on first run - expected for any home-built exe.
 The full source sits next to it, and `Build-Booster.cmd` reproduces the exe from that source using only Windows' own compiler.
-- **Hardware care**: 200% is 6 dB over what the system normally allows.
+- **Hardware care**: 500% is about 14 dB over what the system normally allows.
 On laptop speakers at full device volume this can sound bad or, on cheap speakers, damage them over time.
 Prefer boosting quiet content rather than everything.
+Start low and only go higher if the source is actually quiet.
 - Windows 10 version 2004 (build 19041) or newer required.
 System sounds (pid 0) cannot be boosted.

 ## Command line (for scripts; the window appears when run with no arguments)

 ```
-AppVolumeBooster.exe --pid <N> | --name <exe>  [--boost 100..200]  [--seconds <S>]  [--log <file>]
+AppVolumeBooster.exe --pid <N> | --name <exe>  [--boost 100..500]  [--seconds <S>]  [--log <file>]
 ```

 Runs headless: boosts the given process until the app closes, `--seconds`